 APPLICATION FORMAT AND DEADLINE

-The application package should be submitted as a single PDF (8 1/2″ x 11″ page size) of not more than 15 megabytes, emailed to email@example.com no later than 11:59 p.m. on Monday, January 16, 2012.
+The application package should be submitted as a single PDF (8 1/2″ x 11″ page) of not more than 25 pages and 15 megabytes, emailed to firstname.lastname@example.org. no later than 11:59 p.m. on Monday, January 7, 2013.
 Please put the project title in the subject line of the email.

 One project will be chosen.
 The recipient will receive a $5,000 production grant towards realizing the proposed project.
-The recipient will also have full access to the studio space and fabrication resources of Socrates Sculpture Park from May 2012 to July 2012 (click here to download the equipment list).
-The finished project will go on view in Socrates Sculpture Park beginning in July 2012.
+The recipient will also have full access to the studio space and fabrication resources of Socrates Sculpture Park from March to May 2013 (click here for the equipment list).
+The finished project will go on view in Socrates Sculpture Park beginning in June 2013.